Linking the mystery of a family heirloom shotgun to the historic practice of sink box hunting

 In American Game Bird Shooting (1882), author John Mortimer Murphy writes, “…at Have De Grace, [Maryland hunters] pay a license of twenty dollars a year for the privilege of using sink-boxes on the river during legalized days, which are Mondays, Wednesdays, and Fridays after the first of November until the season closes in March.”

-The sink box was a coffin-like box meant to conceal a hunter just below the level of the water.
+The sink box was a coffin-like box meant to conceal a hunter just below the level of the water a whole new meaning to a layout blind.
 Larger boxes were ten feet long by six feet wide.
 Depending on the size, the hunter would stand or lay down in the center of the box.

 Decoys—some made of cast iron weighing upwards of 50 pounds—submerged the framework of the sink box, concealing the hunter.
 Hundreds of floating decoys (a common decoy was the Canvasback) were dispersed around the framework.
 A typical setup of decoys would take the hunter well over an hour to set up.
 A coffee can was often needed for bailing water out of the box as it overflowed the barely-submerged edges.